-Let’s delve deeper into this.
-Canada’s rules are clear: As a Canadian, you can enter Canada by land if you are positive BUT it is against the rules and you could be fined up to $5,000.
+Canada’s rules are clear: As a Canadian, you cannot be denied entry by land.
+Even if you have an invalid positive test (not old enough) or no test at all.
+BUT it is against the rules and you could be fined up to $5,000 (among other punishments).
 Is the fine rule really enforced?
 We’re not really fans of subjective speculation without verifiable facts…

 Canada’s rules that apply if you test positive are very clear if you return by air, as we shared last week in our guide on what happens if you test positive while traveling.